kyzavlad/content-automation/README.md

 The output of each step can be used as input for the next one inside n8n.

+## Importing the included n8n workflow

+A ready‑made workflow file is provided in `workflow.json`.
+To load it into
+n8n:

+1. Start your n8n instance.
+2. Choose **Import from File** on the start screen or from the workflow menu.
+3. Select `workflow.json` from this repository.
+4. Review the nodes and adjust any URLs or credentials before running it.

+The workflow mirrors the example above using four HTTP Request nodes and expects the services from this repository to be running locally.

 ## Environment collection

 Run `./collect_env.sh` to gather information about your Docker and Python